Subodh2044/Final_Project/README.md

 ![Correlation_Pair_Plot](images/sns_pairplot.png)

 From the correlation analysis, Gender and Gate_location are no significant role for satisfaction.
 We drop this factors for airline satisfaction prediction.

+test